7 Best Cloud-Based CRM Software in 2025

 To answer question 1, start from your exact use case and your type of business:

 To answer question 2, consider whether the CRMs you are looking at are a great fit for your sales toolset.
-We have dedicated breakdowns for the following:
+I have written dedicated breakdowns for the following:

 And finally, for question 3, you can look for CRMs that are well rated by their users across platforms.
 For this, check out the cloud-based CRMs in this list and their global review ratings.